public abstract class Period

 effectively an upper bound: if there isn't enough good data to

-specified, the API will
+cover the numberOfValues specified, the API will

-assemble and return what it can.java.lang.IllegalArgumentException
+assemble and return what it can.java.lang.IllegalArgumentException - if numberOfValues is less

-than or equal to zero.public final boolean equals(java.lang.Object o)
+than 1.public final boolean equals(java.lang.Object o)

 they will always represent the same period in time as each other when